bionic-gpt/bionic-gpt/website/content/blog/model-denial-of-service/index.md

 [LLM Lite](https://www.litellm.ai) is an LLM aware proxy and has support for rate limiting based on users which it calls a budget manager.

+To make this work you'll need to setup a database for Lite LLM and then also add users based on an API that Lite LLM provides.

+This is not ideal as it adds complexity to your production setup.

 #### How we manage this in Bionic

 Bionic comes with a built in proxy that is both user aware and API key aware.
+We custom built our solution as no solution quite fitted all the use cases we needed to handle.

-This allows you to dynamically adjust the load on your inference engines in real time and give your users the best and most fair experience.
+Bionic allows you to dynamically adjust the load on your inference engines in real time and give your users the best and most fair experience.